-Wash your hands, introduce yourself with your name and role, and confirm the patient’s name and date of birth.
+Introduce yourself with your name and role, and confirm the patient’s name and date of birth.
 Explain the procedure, check the patient’s understanding and obtain consent.
 Always call for a chaperone.
+Wash your hands.

 Ask the patient if they have any allergies, specifically to latex.
 Check whether the patient is currently in any pain.

 Collect a procedure trolley, and clean the top surface using an alcohol surface disinfectant wipe.
 Next obtain a plastic tray and clean it in a similar manner.
 You will then need to collect:

 - At least 10mL 0.9% sodium chloride (saline) solution for injection.

 - 10ml sterile water, drawn into a syringe.

 - 1% sterile lidocaine anaesthetic lubricating gel, drawn into a syringe.